 With over 170 character balloons throughout the parade’s history, it’s these flying marvels of artistry and engineering that have made Macy’s the second biggest consumer of helium in America under the United States government.

-1. There are three classes of balloons at the Macy’s Thanksgiving Parade
+1. There are three classes of Macy’s Thanksgiving Day Parade balloons